MonoidMusician/blog/sources/coercible.md

 roles are used for setting up what coercible instances there are, but within the system, you cannot actually distinguish between a particular role and these quantified constraints, I believe

-then the idea is that for representational types, the instances are like … the simplest thing
+then the idea is that for representational types, the instances are like&nbsp;… the simplest thing

 you can read it right off the datatype